StjepanBM1/Web-Browser/README.md

 # EXERCI

-Exerci is a ringwormGO Gen-X web browser, made in C# (for terminal version) & Go (for GUI version).
+Exerci is a ringwormGO Gen-X web browser, made in C# (for terminal version) & Java (for GUI version).

 ## Version -> 0.0.2